Vitamin B17 (Laetrile)

 The difference between laetrile and amygdalin is simple.
 If you were to eat apricot seeds then you would be ingesting amygdalin.
 Whereas laetrile is a water-soluble compound containing amygdalin that is distributed in tablet form.

 Amygdalin is less concentrated and harder to absorb, whereas laetrile is more soluble and of a higher concentration.

 Although it is commonly known as “Vitamin” B17, laetrile, or amygdalin, is not technically considered a vitamin.

-More specifically, it is a compound known as a nitriloside, which is a water-soluble, essentially non-toxic, sugary compound found in over eight hundred plants, many of which are edible.
-However for the purposes of this website, the compound will be referred to as Vitamin B17 or laetrile.
+More specifically, it is a compound known as a nitriloside, which is a water-soluble, essentially non-toxic, a sugary compound found in over eight hundred plants, many of which are edible.
+However, for the purposes of this website, the compound will be referred to as Vitamin B17 or laetrile.